lakoud/lakoud/README.md

 - I'm a software engineer.
 - Full stack developer .
 - I have 2 years of experience.
-- I enjoy working with Laravel, ReactJS, Flutter, and Firebase.
+- I enjoy working with Laravel, ReactJS, Flutter, and Node.js.

 - 🔭 I'm a software developer [@futurevisions](https://www.futurevisions.tn/) in Sousse, Tunisia